linode/docs/docs/guides/websites/cms/wordpress/install-wordpress-using-wp-cli-on-ubuntu-14-04/index.md

 modified: 2017-02-15
 modified_by:
     name: Linode
-title: 'Install WordPress Using WP-CLI on Ubuntu 14.04'
+title: 'How to Install WordPress Using WP-CLI on Ubuntu 14.04'
 contributor:
     name: Navjot Singh
     link: https://github.com/navjotjsingh